lyoungblood/realtime-web-analytics-workshop/module-3/README.md

 }
 ```

-7. Verify the Policy Summary looks correct on the **Review policy** screen.
+7. Copy and paste the policy you just edited into the **Create policy** inline editor.
+Click the **Next** button.
+Verify the Policy Summary looks correct on the **Review policy** screen.
 Give the policy a name like `DynamoDB-Streams-Lambda-CloudWatch` or similar, then click the **Create policy** button:

 ![Create role 4](../images/module-3-iam4.png)